 This is all possible through a unique partnership between CMSC and a special organization called Global Engagement Institute (GEI).
 GEI is dedicated solely to inspiring and empowering people to create positive change in the world.
 Together, we have created a unique opportunity for you to support local citizens and professionals to attend alongside you (at little or no cost) the same MSC program and, as a result, grow a local network devoted to compassion and self-compassion training.
 This is possible while you get to take the course yourself (for the first time, or as a repeat) and also to travel, study and experience the local culture, geography, and people.

-After a successful start of our collaboration in 2018, we are enthusiastic about strengthening our current relationships and networks in Vietnam and Kenya with new programs in 2019.
+After a successful start of our collaboration in 2018 and 2019, we are enthusiastic about strengthening our current relationships and networks in Vietnam and Kenya with new programs in 2021.
 Both countries offer fascinating local sights and delights as well as dedicated partner organizations working in education, healthcare, and mental health.
 Mindfulness and compassion are only beginning to be woven into the fabric of their work – in both places very differently, but definitely with an inspiring energy and dedication!
 The joint vision held by CMSC and GEI is to share the practices of mindfulness and self-compassion to cultivate emotional resilience, build capacity to address social problems, and contribute to world peace.
 For their part, the senior MSC teachers who will be teaching these programs have agreed to forgo honoraria and use the extra funds to support self-compassion training in the local communities.

 Steven Hickman, Psy.D., is the Executive Director of CMSC and the co-developer of the MSC Teacher Training program.
 Steve has been teaching mindfulness, in the form of Mindfulness-Based Stress Reduction, for nearly 20 years and is the Founding Director of the University of California at San Diego Center for Mindfulness.
 Steve is a world authority on training teachers of mindfulness and compassion and joined CMSC as the Director of Professional Training in 2014.
 Steve has taught MSC courses across the US and around the world and has trained hundreds of MSC teachers in the US, UK, Netherlands, Sweden, Korea and Australia.
 When asked what motivates him to do this work, he replied: “There is no deeper honor than to be witness to a person discovering their own inner compassionate voice and their deep capacity for being kind to themselves, often after decades of self-criticism, self-hatred, and debilitating shame.”